i4Ds/STIX_python_PUB023/stix_parser/data/SPICE/kernels/ck/aareadme.txt

      This ``aareadme.txt'' file describes the contents of the kernels/ck directory of the Solar Orbiter SPICE Kernel Dataset.

-     It was last modified on July 4, 2019 by Marc Costa Sitja, ESAC/ESA.
+     It was last modified on January 4, 2020 by Marc Costa Sitja, ESAC/ESA.

 Brief Summary